potassco/ngo/README.md

 ```shell
 cat encoding.lp | ngo --enable equality minmax_chains
 ```
-By default this setting is set to `all`, which enables all traits.
+By default this setting is set to `default`, which enables most traits.
+(See `--help` for which traits are used by default.)
 To just rewrite your program into std clingo.ast form, use `none` to disable any optimizations.
+You can use `all` to enable all available traits.

 The following traits are available: